 Course Outcome CO1 Students will learn how to design, plan and execute the project.
 CO2 Students will develop the practicalability of knowledge gained by student in understanding the basics of research.
-Kli CO3 Students will learn the working culture and practice of science which further ready him future projects.
-SVITABUS
+Ra CO3 Students will learn the working culture and practice of science which further ready him future projects. au A , SYLLABUS DRAR (PUN)